 You can automate all of this using MS Flow.
 You set the trigger when the email comes into your inbox.
-This then sets the process off, and Office Flow then automatically forwards that email or sends a text message to the sales team.
+This then sets the business process off, and Office Flow can then create automated workflows by forwarding that email or sending a text message to the sales team.

 How to use Microsoft Flow

 Flow works with tasks and triggers.
 You can set a task to be as simple as sending email alerts to specific teams within your company.
 It can also be complicated, with multiple sequences of tasks involving alerts, actions, and approvals.
 Flow can perform any task from copying files to retrieving data from an SQL database.

 To begin using Microsoft Flow, you need to create one of three types of workflow, based on the triggering event.

 The first is an automated flow, which is triggered when an event or condition is met.
 It can be anything from a file being uploaded or an email being received.
 This is the most common way of using Flow.

 You can also do a button flow, which is manually triggered when you press a button.
 This is useful for automating a long series of repetitive tasks with a single action.